The Gross Estate

 General Power of Appointment:

 The gross estate consists of the value of all property (real or personal, tangible or intangible) owned by a decedent or in which the decedent had an interest at the time of death.
-See I.R.C. § 2001(b)(2).
+See I.R.C. § 2031(a).
 Generally, assets are included in the gross estate at their fair market value on the date of the decedent’s death.
-As an alternative, an alternate valuation date can be used—within six months of the decedent’s date of death.
+Executors may elect to use alternative valuation.
+Under this election, assets that are distributed, sold, exchanged, or otherwise removed from the gross estate within six months of the decedent’s death are value on that date.
+All other assets are valued on the date that is six months after the decedent’s death.
 See I.R.C. § 2032(a).
-Whichever method is chosen, all assets must be valued on the same basis—either all at the date of death or all at the alternate valuation date.
+Whichever method is chosen, all assets must be valued on the same basis—either all at the date of death or according to the alternative valuation.

 Real property, whether located in the state of residence or out-of-state, owned by the decedent on the date of death, is includable in the gross estate.
 Common types of real property interests are: a personal residence, a vacation home, rental property or a condominium.
 In addition, if the decedent had contracted to purchase real property (and died before the closing), the property subject to the contract is includable in the gross estate.
 If there is a mortgage on the property, however, the amount of the mortgage is deductible as a decedent’s debt.